 In the review we read that the film is portrayed as a duel between Welsh journalist Gareth Jones and the New York Times' Moscow correspondent Walter Duranty, who wrote positively about the Stalinist Soviet Union and denied famine in Ukraine.

 Smith calls Duranty "the New York Times man in Moscow — or rather the Moscow man in The New York Times."

 A very positive review from the reviewer is caused by the play of actor Peter Sarsgaard, who played Duranty, this actor is good at the role of negative characters in films.

-In reviews of the film in American publications, a phrase is quoted from one of Duranty's articles, which was included in the film script (the American Andrea Chalupa worked on the script).
+In reviews of the film in American publications, a phrase is quoted from one of Duranty's articles, which was included in the script of the film (American Andrea Chalupa worked on the script).
 Duranty says about Stalin's excesses: “You cannot cook eggs, not breaking eggs” ...
 But the terrible truth was that during the Holodomor human lives were broken.

 One of the reviews indicates that Russia still does not recognize the Holodomor, and Dmitry Medvedev, as president of Russia, called the Holodomor in 2008 "so-called" and stated that portraying Ukrainians as victims of this Stalinist crime is "cynical and immoral" ...

 In an interview with the New York Daily News, director Agnieszka Holland noted that after the fall of the Iron Curtain in 1989, "humanity is quickly forgetting the crimes of communism."